Beauty

 For very long hair, it is a little difficult to uniformly apply the conditioner everywhere.
 In that case the best option is to take help from someone else since the conditioner being uniformly spread is a must.

-1. Let the conditioner set
+STEP 5: Let the conditioner set

 This is the most vital step of conditioning your hair.
 So, pay attention, ladies!
 Any kind of conditioner brings out its complete impact when it is left out at least for some time on your hair.
 This span of time varies with different experts’ opinions.
 Some say, 10-15 minutes or some emphasize at least 20 minutes.
 But it is up to us.
 It does not really matter 5 minutes back and forth.
 What matters is that you give time so that your hair can soak most of the conditioner before you rinse it off.
 This way the hair regains its vitality and thus looks fresh and shiny.

-6. Rinse out the conditioner
+STEP 6: Rinse out the conditioner

 Rinsing out the conditioner is as essential as that of the shampoo.
 You have to perfectly wash it off, so that your hair does not feel slippery or slimy.